-For the first guarter of fiscal 2022:
+For the first quarter of fiscal 2022:

-- Revenue increased by 16.1% to reach \$718.5 million compared to the previous year.
-On a constant currency basis, revenue increased by 19.0%, mainly explained as follows: - American broadband services revenue increased by 31.0% in constant currency mostly resulting from the Ohio broadband systems acquisition completed on September 1, 2021, and from a higher Internet service customer base and a higher value product mix. - Canadian broadband services revenue increased by 8.2% mainly as a result of the DERYtelecom acquisition completed on December 14, 2020. - Adjusted EBITDA increased by 12.3% to reach \$349.3 million compared to the previous year.
-On a constant currency basis, adjusted EBITDA increased by 14.9%, mainly explained as follows: - American broadband services adjusted EBITDA increased by 33.0% in constant currency mainly resulting from the impact of the Ohio broadband systems acquisition and a higher margin driven by the organic revenue growth, partly offset by costs in connection with the rebranding of Atlantic Broadband to Breezeline and overall higher marketing and advertising activities and other costs which were unusually low last year in the context of the COVID-19 pandemic restrictions.
+- Revenue increased by 15.3% to reach \$745.3 million compared to the previous year.
+On a constant currency basis, revenue increased by 18.0%, mainly explained as follows: - American broadband services revenue increased by 31.0% in constant currency mostly resulting from the Ohio broadband systems acquisition completed on September 1, 2021, and from a higher Internet service customer base and a higher value product mix. - Canadian broadband services revenue increased by 8.2% mainly as a result of the DERYtelecom acquisition completed on December 14, 2020. - Revenue in the media activities decreased by 2.6%, mainly due to radio advertising continuing to be directly impacted by certain segments of the retail industry reducing or cutting their advertising activities in the context of the COVID-19 pandemic and the slow economic recovery for media companies.